First Day School

 April 20: Easter Egg Hunt for children and youth during First Day School

-April 13: Environmental Justice with Children: Action and Appreciation versus Anxiety.
+April 13: Environmental Justice with Children: Action and Appreciation versus Anxiety, parent and grandparent workshop

-March 16: Making Social Media Safe, Linda Hall and Amy Marsman, Office of Children’s Mental Health (WI)
+March 16: Making Social Media Safe, parent and grandparent workshop given by representatives from the Office of Children’s Mental Health (WI)

-February 16: Conflict Resolution in the Family, John and Robin Greenler, Madison Friends Meeting
+February 16: Conflict Resolution in the Family, given by John and Robin Greenler from Madison Friends Meeting

 February 2 – March 2: Mystery Friends, an intergenerational pen pal activity